List of Most Successful Businesses and Startups in Australia

 Founded: $1 billion

 The next name on the list is freelancer.com.

-When they were on an acquisition spree, I was at the infancy stage of entrepreneurial process – finding projects on these platforms.
+When they were on an acquisition spree, I was at the infancy stage of my entrepreneurship journey – finding projects on these platforms.
 They bought all the places where I looked for projects, and I ended on their platform 🙂

 I have personally used their platform as a vendor and as a Client.
 The platform is on par with some of the best freelancing platforms across the globe.

-The company established in 2009, is headquartered in Sydney, Australia, and has offices across Canada, England, Philippines and Indonesia
+The company was established in 2009, is headquartered in Sydney, Australia, and has offices across Canada, England, the Philippines, Argentina, and Indonesia.

 The company makes money by charging a commission on the projects that are allocated to companies from the platform.